Contributing¶

 Submit your contribution¶

-If everything works fine, push your local branch to GitHub with:
+If everything works fine, push your local branch to GitLab with:

 $ git push -u origin my-feature